 Natural cosmetics = vegan cosmetics?

 The terms natural cosmetics and vegan cosmetics are often mentioned in the same breath.
 Yet, they are not synonyms.
 On the contrary: natural cosmetics do not necessarily have to be vegan.
 Besides plant-based products, they can just as well contain animal-based raw materials such as beeswax or milk.
-Likewise, vegan cosmetics are not natural cosmetics.
+In turn, vegan cosmetics are not natural cosmetics.
 Non-certified vegan cosmetics are not always flawless.
 Conventional products can include soluble plastic, PEGs, or hormonally active UV filters.
-These are not substances from animals, but substances that can be harmful to humans and the environment.
+These are not animal ingredients, but nevertheless, substances that can be harmful to humans and the environment.

 Collagen— anything but vegan